djoslin0/coop-lua-libraries/bmfont/readme.md

 <br />

-#### `BmFont.load_sheet(font_name, tileW, tileH)`
+#### `BmFont.load_sheet(font_name, tileW, tileH, base_scale?)`

-Loads a simple monospaced sprite sheet where each UTF‑8 codepoint in a given string is sequentially mapped onto tiles:
+Loads a simple monospaced sprite sheet where each UTF‑8 codepoint in a given string is sequentially mapped onto tiles, with an optional `base_scale` that sets the font’s base scale to be multiplied on for djui functions:

 ```lua
 local FONT_ZD = BmFont.load_sheet('bmfont-zd', 8, 8)